Cryptorado-Community/Cryptorado-Node/README.md

 ## Updating the Node

 Occasionally this repo will be updated with configuration changes.
-In order to apply these changes, simply pull down the changes and restart the containers:
+In order to apply these changes, run the `update` command:

 ```
-git pull
-docker-compose restart
+./cmd.sh update
 ```

 ## Stopping the Node

-To stop a running node you can navigate to the Cryptorado-Node directory and perform `docker-compose down`.
+To stop a running node you can navigate to the Cryptorado-Node directory and perform `./cmd.sh down`.
 If you'd like to completely reset your node you can then delete the whole directory and start over.
 Be sure not to lose your secret `.tgz` file!